niklas-palm/SageMaker-YOLOv9/README.md

 Sample for setting up different kinds of SageMaker endpoints with the YOLOv8 object detection model running in a custom Docker container.

+Github Actions is used to build and push a custom Docker container to AWS ECR.
+A YOLOv8 model is baked into that image, which is used to deploy the YOLOv8 object detection SageMaker endpoints.

+> [!WARNING]
+> Make sure to remove the SageMaker endpoint types from the cloudformation you don't want to use to avoid unnecessary cost.

 !['Sample output'](./assets/sample.png)

 ### Prerequisites